platomik/MIE-SIB/homework1/README.md

 	send(IP(src=RandIP('10.0.0.0/8'), dst='172.16.16.16')/TCP(sport=RandShort(), dport=80), loop=1)

-Scapy generates TCP SYN packets at a constant rate to the victim with address 172.16.16.16 on port 80, sourced from random spoofed addresses within the allowed management network (10.0.0.0/8).
-Appending the loop=1 parameter to scapy's send() command instructs it to regenerate and retransmit the packet at a constant rate indefinitely.
+Scapy generates `TCP SYN` packets at a constant rate to the victim with `address 172.16.16.16` on `port 80`, sourced from random spoofed addresses within the allowed management network (`10.0.0.0/8`).
+Appending the `loop=1` parameter to scapy's send() command instructs it to regenerate and retransmit the packet at a constant rate indefinitely.

 On the victim router, we can see that the TCP connection queue is immediately exhausted: